Last Updated on December 28, 2022 by Dr Gustavo Assatourians DDSWATCH IN STORY MODE

 It usually occurs with a severe gum disease known as periodontitis, which causes the gums to detach from the teeth.
 This detachment forms a kind of deep pocket in the gums, where bacteria can grow and forms pus.
 When pus cannot drain, it creates an abscess.

-The periodontal abscess causes pain worse when biting with the affected tooth and stabbing pain in nearby teeth.
+The periodontal abscess causes pain worse when biting the affected tooth and stabbing pain in nearby teeth.
 Also, the abscess can cause a fever and spread to the ear, jaw, and neck.
 Other signs and symptoms include red gums, swelling, pus discharge, and bad breath.
 It can also cause long-term damage to your teeth and gums.
 Teeth can loosen and fall out.

 - Sudden, stabbing, and persistent pain